lenymo/glennmccomb-com/content/articles/how-to-build-custom-hugo-pagination.md

 #### Lower limit page numbers

 The lower limit page numbers are very straight forward.
-We want to show pages from 1 to <code>$max_links</code>.
+We want to show pages from 1 to <code>$max_links</code> which in our working example is 5.

 {{< highlight html >}}
 <!-- If the current loop page is less than max_links. -->